Cost to Move Electric Meter and Gas Meter

 Is it safe to move my gas and electric meter?

 Yes, it’s safe to move your gas and electric meters as long as it is moved by your energy supplier who should be a highly trained electrician.
-You should always have carbon monoxide alarms near any gas metres or heating systems in your home.
+You should always have carbon monoxide alarms near any gas meters or heating systems in your home.

 Ready to get a price for your home improvement project?